top of page

 Focus on Creativity

 GESC also believes in the huge benefits that come with playing in a semi-informal and unstructured play format, as they do in Central and South America and in Europe.
-By introducing "street soccer" once a week to our 1st-5th-grade recreational soccer players, this format will keep the games fresh, competitive, and engaging for the players.
+By introducing "street soccer" to our recreational soccer players, this format will keep the games fresh, competitive, and engaging for the players, and provide flexibility for families if they can't make every week.
 By breaking the overly structured model, players will have the opportunity to match up with players whose abilities technically and/or physically mirror their own.

 Unlike traditional weekend games where players are assigned to a specific team, our staff will have the ability to manipulate the street soccer games to put players in realistic situations, where they will have to rely on their individual technical skills, decision making, and creativity in order to make an impact.
 This type of environment is not only fun and very beneficial developmentally, but it will also be used for player identification purposes.
 The intention with the street soccer days is to allow the players to learn from the game.
 We want to see players solve problems, make decisions, and learn from making mistakes all with minimal coaching.